JBjoernskov/Ifc2Graph/README.md

 # Ifc2Graph

 The Ifc2Graph module can be used as a tool to extract space topology from IFC-files.
-Ifc2Graph currently has two functionalities, divided into the classes IfcGeometry and Graph.
+Ifc2Graph currently has two functionalities, divided into the classes IfcGeometry and IfcGraph.

 ## Dependencies